Quantile based modelling of diurnal temperature range with the five-parameter lambda distribution: Models

-We assume that daily minimum and maximum temperature can be described well by the generalised Pareto distribution (GPD).
-The GPD is a common model for extreme observations \citep[e.g.][]{coles2001introduction}, and it is often used for modelling extreme temperature \citep[e.g.][]{castro-camilo21_bayes_space_time_gap_fillin,davison19_spatial_extrem}.
-Aditionally, \citet{rohrbeck21_spatio_tempor_model_red_sea} model daily temperature in the Red Sea by assuming that both the upper and lower tails of daily temperature can be modelled using the GPD, and \citet{stein21_param_model_distr_when_inter} proposes to model climatological phenomena using parametric distributions that behaves like the GPD in both tails, and uses this approach to model daily average temperature near Calgary during winter.
-The GPD can be described through its quantile function \citep[e.g.][]{hosking1987}
+We assume that daily minimum and maximum temperature can be described well by the generalised Pareto distribution.
+The Generalised Pareto distribution is a common model for extreme observations \citep[e.g.][]{coles2001introduction}, and it is often used for modelling extreme temperature \citep[e.g.][]{castro-camilo21_bayes_space_time_gap_fillin,davison19_spatial_extrem}.
+Additionally, \citet{rohrbeck21_spatio_tempor_model_red_sea} model daily temperature in the Red Sea by assuming that both the upper and lower tails of daily temperature can be modelled using the generalised Pareto distribution, and \citet{stein21_param_model_distr_when_inter} proposes to model climatological phenomena using parametric distributions that behaves like the generalised Pareto distribution in both tails, and uses this approach to model daily average temperature near Calgary during winter.
+The generalised Pareto distribution can be described through its quantile function \citep[e.g.][]{hosking1987}

 where \(F\) is the cumulative distribution function, and $\mu$, $\eta$ and $\xi$ acts as the location, scale and shape parameters, respectively.
-Diurnal temperature range is equal to the difference between daily maximum and daily minimum temperature, and can therefore be modelled as the difference between the quantiles of two GPDs.
-We model maximum daily temperature as some quantile of a GPD, while minimum daily temperature is modelled as some quantile of a reflected GPD.
+Diurnal temperature range is equal to the difference between daily maximum and daily minimum temperature, and can therefore be modelled as the difference between the quantiles of two generalised Pareto distributions.
+We model maximum daily temperature as some quantile of a generalised Pareto distribution, while minimum daily temperature is modelled as some quantile of a reflected generalised Pareto distribution.
 If the random variable $X$ has a quantile function $Q_X(p)$, then $-X$ has the quantile function $Q_{-X}(p) = -Q_X(1 - p)$.
 This results in an expression for the diurnal temperature range: